shankarj67/30DaysOfFLCode/README.md

 ### Tutorials

+* [From Centralised to Decentralised Training: An Intro to Federated Learning](https://github.com/deep-learning-indaba/indaba-pracs-2024/tree/main/practicals/Federated_Learning) - A Jupyter Notebook tutorial aimed to provide a practical overview with code examples to all the the foundational concepts tackled in federated learning.
+This tutorial was written by Andrej Jovanović, Sree Harsha Nelaturu and Luca Powell and presented at the 2024 iteration of the Deep Learning Indaba.

 * [SyftBox | #30DaysOfFLCode](https://syftbox-documentation.openmined.org/) - The new project by [OpenMined](https://openmined.org) that aims to make privacy-enhancing technologies more accessible and user-friendly for developers.

     * [SyftBox Computational Model](https://syftbox-documentation.openmined.org/computation-model) - How computation works on SyftBox, in a nutshell
     * [Federated CPU Tracker Member (part1)](https://syftbox-documentation.openmined.org/cpu-tracker-1) - An example of SyftBox API that monitors local CPU usage and shares a private/sanitized version of the data within the SyftBox federated network.
     * [Federated CPU Tracker Leader (part 2)](https://syftbox-documentation.openmined.org/cpu-tracker-2) - A SyftBox API that aggregates CPU data from all members contributing to the computation, and creates a live visualization dashboard.

 ### Articles

 * [Beyond Privacy Trade-offs with Structured Transparency](https://arxiv.org/abs/2012.08347) - Structured Transparency: a five-part framework to combine multiple PETs, such as secure computation and federated learning, to maximise their value, and to reduce lingering use-misuse trade-offs in multiple domains.